Changes Coming in 2024 – California Employment Law Update

 by Ani Mazmanyan, Jessica Yang and Jennifer Branch

-The 2023 legislative session has closed which means a series of new laws impacting employers is just around the corner.
-We highlight the new laws enacted this session below, many of which will require employers to revise their policies and ensure compliance.
+A series of new laws that will impact employers in 2024 is just around the corner.
+Many of these new laws, summarized below, will require employers to revise their policies to ensure compliance.

-- Employers Must Now Provide 5 days of Paid Sick Leave (SB 616)
+- Employers Must Provide 5 days of Paid Sick Leave Each Year (SB 616)

 SB 616 expands paid sick leave entitlements for California employees.
 Beginning January 1, 2024, employers must provide a minimum of 40 hours/5 days of paid sick leave, instead of 24 hours or 3 days under current law.
-As before, employers can either implement an accrual method or a front-load method.
+Consistent with the current law, employers can either implement an accrual method or a front-load method.

-Under the accrual method, employees continue to accrue 1 hour of sick leave for every 30 hours worked.
+Under the accrual method, employees continue to accrue a minimum of 1 hour of paid sick leave for every 30 hours worked.
 The accrual must result in no less than 24 hours or 3 days of sick leave by the 120th day of employment and no less than 40 hours or 5 days of sick leave by the 200th day of employment.
 Employers can impose a maximum accrual cap of 80 hours or 10 days and limit the use of paid sick leave to 40 hours or 5 days in a 12-month period.
-Employers must allow employees to carry over accrued and unused sick days but can set a limit on the carryover to 80 hours or 10 days.
+Employers must allow employees to carry over accrued and unused sick days, but can set a limit of 80 hours or 10 days on the carryover.

-- Employee Off-Duty Marijuana Use Will Be Protected (SB 700)
+- Employees’ Off-Duty Marijuana Use Is Protected (SB 700)

-Last year, the California legislature passed AB 2188, to go into effect January 1, 2024, which prohibits discrimination against an employee under the Fair Employment and Housing Act (FEHA) based on the employee’s use of cannabis off the job and away from the work place or an employer-required drug screening test that detects the presence of “nonpsychoactive cannabis metabolites in their hair, blood, urine, other bodily fluids” – the reason being that the presence of such metabolites may indicate historical use (i.e., lawful off-duty use), as opposed to impairment.
-Employers may still discipline employees who are “impaired by” cannabis on the job and using or possessing cannabis while on the job.
-Employers may still drug test their employees as long as the tests are not based on whether the employee has nonpsychoactive cannabis metabolites.
-Tests to look for include those that measure the presence of THC, the principal psychoactive constituent of cannabis.
+AB 2188, effect January 1, 2024, modifies the Fair Employment and Housing Act (FEHA) to prohibit discrimination against an employee based on the employee’s use of cannabis while off-the-job and away from the workplace.
+AB 2188 also prohibits discrimination against an employee who tests positive in an employer-required drug screening test that detects the presence of “non-psychoactive cannabis metabolites in their hair, blood, urine, other bodily fluids,” because the presence of such metabolites may indicate historical use (i.e., lawful off-duty use), as opposed to on-the-job impairment.
+Employers may still drug test their employees, using methods that do not screen for nonpsychoactive cannabis metabolites.
+For example, employers can use tests that measure the presence of THC, the principal psychoactive constituent of cannabis.
+Employers may still discipline employees who are “impaired by” cannabis while on-the-job, or who use or possess cannabis while on-the-job.

 SB 700 does not apply to employees in the building and construction trades, nor does it apply to employees in positions requiring federal government background investigations or security clearances through the U.S. Department of Defense.

-Effective July 1, 2024, SB 553 will require nearly all employers to develop and implement a Workplace Violence Prevention Plan (WVPP) as part of the already required Injury and Illness Prevention Plan (IIPP).
-This new law will require employers to provide effective procedures to respond to workplace violence reports, record every workplace violence incident in an incident log, provide training to employees and maintain training records, and additional obligations to address violence in the workplace.
+Effective July 1, 2024, SB 553 will require nearly all employers to develop and implement a Workplace Violence Prevention Plan (WVPP) as part of their already required Injury and Illness Prevention Plan (IIPP).
+This new law will require employers to provide effective procedures to respond to workplace violence reports, record every workplace violence incident in an incident log, provide training to employees and maintain training records, and it will impose additional obligations designed to address violence in the workplace.

-- Employers Will Now Be Required to Provide Leave for Reproductive Loss (SB 848)
+- Employers Must Provide Leave for Reproductive Loss (SB 848)

 Effective January 1, 2024, SB 848 will allow an employee who has been employed by their employer for at least 30 days to take up to 5 days of unpaid leave following a “reproductive loss event.”
-A “reproductive loss event” is defined as the day or, for a multiple-day event, the final day of a failed adoption, failed surrogacy, miscarriage, stillbirth, or an unsuccessful assisted reproduction.
+A “reproductive loss event” is defined as the day of, or for a multiple-day event, the final day of, a failed adoption, a failed surrogacy, a miscarriage, a stillbirth, or an unsuccessful assisted reproduction.

-The 5 days applies to each reproductive loss event per 12-month period.
-So, if an employee experiences more than one reproductive loss event in a 12-month period, they are entitled to 5 days per event, though the employer may limit the maximum number of days per 12-month period to 20 days of reproductive loss leave.
+If an employee experiences more than one reproductive loss event in a 12-month period, they are entitled to 5 days of leave per event, although the employer may limit the maximum number of days of reproductive loss leave to 20 days per 12-month period.

-Employees cannot be required to take all 5 days of reproductive loss leave consecutively, but employers can require the employee to complete the leave within 3 months of the reproductive loss event.
-However, if prior to taking reproductive loss leave, the employee is on CFRA leave, FMLA leave, or any other leave to which they are entitled under state or federal law, the employer may only require the employee to complete their reproductive loss leave within 3 months of the date such other leave ends.
+Employees cannot be required to take all 5 days of reproductive loss leave consecutively.
+Employees must complete any reproductive loss leave within 3 months of the reproductive loss event, provided however, that if an employee is on CFRA leave, FMLA leave, or any other leave to which they are entitled under state or federal law, the employer may only require the employee to complete their reproductive loss leave within 3 months of the end date of any such other leave.

-Reproductive loss leave is unpaid, but employers must allow employees to use any available paid sick leave, vacation, or other paid time off that is available.
+Reproductive loss leave is unpaid, but employers must allow employees to use any accrued paid sick leave, vacation, or other available paid time off.

 - Enforcement of Non-Compete Agreements (AB 1076 and SB 699)

-Two distinct but related laws reinforce California’s stance against noncompete agreements – SB 699 and AB 1076.
+Two distinct but related laws reinforce California’s disfavor of noncompete agreements – SB 699 and AB 1076.

 Effective January 1, 2024, SB 699 prohibits employers from entering into or attempting to enforce noncompete agreements.
-While noncompete agreements have always been void in California, absent certain exemptions, SB 699 expands the ways in which employees can challenge noncompete agreements because it establishes that a noncompete provision is unenforceable regardless of when and when the contract is signed.
-Thus, for example, an employee who signs a noncompete agreement in a state that allows these types of agreements cannot be prevented from working for a California employer based on the agreement.
+California law already renders noncompete agreements void, absent certain exemptions, but SB 699 expands the ways in which employees can challenge noncompete agreements.
+Under SB 699, a noncompete provision is unenforceable regardless of when or where an employee signs the agreement.
+For example, an employee who signs a noncompete agreement in a state that allows such agreements cannot be prevented from working for a California employer based on the agreement.

-AB 1076 codifies the 2008 decision, Edwards v.
-Arthur Andersen LLP (2008) 44 Cal.4th 937, and voids noncompete agreements in employment, no matter how narrowly tailored.
-This bill also requires employers to notify current employees, as well as former employees who were employed after January 1, 2022, in writing by February 14, 2024, that any noncompete clause in a previously-executed contract is void.
+AB 1076 codifies the 2008 decision in Edwards v.
+Arthur Andersen LLP (2008) 44 Cal.4th 937, by voiding noncompete agreements in employment, no matter how narrowly tailored.
+AB 1076 also requires employers to provide written notice by February 14, 2024 to current employees, as well as former employees who were employed after January 1, 2022, that any noncompete clause in a previously executed contract is void.

 - Minimum Wage Increase to $16.00

-California’s minimum wage will increase to $16.00 per hour for all employers regardless of size.
-However, keep in mind many cities and counties already have minimum wages higher than $16.00 per hour, as do some industry-specific wages.
-As a reminder, some cities already increased their minimum wage effective July 2023, including:
+Effective January 1, 2024, California’s minimum wage will increase to $16.00 per hour for all employers, regardless of size.
+Keep in mind, however, that many cities and counties already require the payment of minimum wages higher than $16.00 per hour, as do some statutes regulating certain industries (such as healthcare).
+The following cities required a higher minimum wage beginning in July 2023:

 - Los Angeles – $16.78/hour